Tr1ple-F/convergence-and-divergence-of-llms/README.md

 Directory: `stats-stage/`

 Given the per-token log-probabilities, these scripts write reduced arrays to `results/`:
+Some of the scripts have extra command-line arguments to split the work across multiple runs.

 - Pairwise model-to-model KL (per-token arrays):
   - Pythia seeds: `seeds_kl_torch.py <experiment_id>`